dionyziz/ting/README.md

    In order to use the virtual environment you only have to run `source venv/bin/activate` when you want to run python or pip.
 To deactivate it you can just run `deactivate` or close the terminal.
+6. Run `pip install MySQL-python`.
-6. Go to API/  and run `pip install -r requirements.txt` to install all the dependencies of Django server.
+7. Go to API/  and run `pip install -r requirements.txt` to install all the dependencies of Django server.
-7. Run the Django server using `python manage.py runserver` inside the `API` folder.
+8. Run the Django server using `python manage.py runserver` inside the `API` folder.
 If it asks you to run migrations, do it.
-8. Install bower by running `sudo npm install -g bower`.
+9. Install bower by running `sudo npm install -g bower`.
    Install the required dependencies for the node server and the client by running `npm install` in client/ and realtime/.
 Then `bower install` in client/.
    (Please note that some dependencies like bower or gulp may not be working through the absolute path so `PATH=$(npm bin):$PATH` should solve the problem.)
-9. Run the node service using `node server.js` or `forever start server.js` inside the `realtime` folder.
+10. Run the node service using `node server.js` or `forever start server.js` inside the `realtime` folder.
-10. Build the client-side bundle with `gulp browserify` inside the `client` folder.
+11. Build the client-side bundle with `gulp browserify` inside the `client` folder.
 Or run `gulp watchify` if you plan to edit the client-side source.
-11. Set up nginx to statically serve the `client` folder.
+12. Set up nginx to statically serve the `client` folder.

 Contributing
 ============